Kishalll/gssoc-issue-finder/README.md

 # GSSoC Issue Finder

-Hey everyone!
-I built this tool to make finding open and unassigned issues for GirlScript Summer of Code (GSSoC) 2026 way easier.
-It directly connects to the official list of approved GSSoC '26 projects and filters through GitHub to bring you issues that actually need your help.
+GSSoC Issue Finder helps contributors discover open, unassigned issues across all official GSSoC 2026 projects.
+It syncs with the official project API and filters GitHub in real time.

 ### Here is what you need to know about how it works: